Current Research

 Plasma/Liquid Interactions in Bubbles

-Nitric oxide (NO) is known to enhance wound healing and sterilization applications.
-Specifically, NTP treatment has been shown to be effective for chronic wounds, cancer, and even antibiotic-resistant bacterial infections.
+NTP treatment has been shown to be effective for chronic wounds, cancer, and even antibiotic-resistant bacterial infections.
 Although the positive effects of NTPs are well documented, the underlying chemical and biological mechanisms are still not well understood due to the inherent complexity of plasma components (electric fields, UV radiation, and reactive chemical species) and their effects on biological substrates.
-Among the myriad reactive species that are produced in NTPs, NO is theorized to play a crucial role in these applications.
-Research has shown that NO restricted bioavailability is one of the main causes of complications in wound healing, infections, and decreased tissue microcirculation.
-We investigate NO-rich gas admixtures produced by the NTP source COST-Jet (European Center Of Science and Technology atmospheric pressure plasma jet) on biologically relevant substrates such as amino acids, enzymes, cell media, and cells.
-Current experimental techniques include FTIR (Fourier Transform Infrared) Spectroscopy, Mass Spectrometry, Raman Spectroscopy, Photometric Assays, and EPR (Electron Paramagnetic Resonance) Spectroscopy.
-These studies will help us find efficient plasma source parameters for NO transport and ultimately help tailor plasma sources used for medicine.
+Among the myriad reactive species that are produced in NTPs, we investigate biologically-relevant RONS (e.g. OH, H2O2, NO..) produced by the NTP source COST-Jet (European Center Of Science and Technology atmospheric pressure plasma jet) on substrates such as amino acids, enzymes, cell media, and cells.
+Current experimental diagnostic techniques include FTIR (Fourier Transform Infrared) Spectroscopy, Mass Spectrometry, Raman Spectroscopy, Photometric Assays, and EPR (Electron Paramagnetic Resonance) Spectroscopy, and LIF (Laser Induced Fluorescence).
+These studies will help us find efficient plasma source parameters for RONS transport and ultimately help tailor plasma sources used for medicine.
+This work has been funded by the U.S. Department of Energy, Office of Science, Office of Fusion Energy Sciences Opportunities in Frontier Plasma Science program under Award Number DE-SC-0021329, the UNC Lineberger Cancer Center, and NIH project R01EB029705.

 Surface Modification of Plasma-Treated Human Surrogate Skin